shreyashguptas/Credit-Card-Fraud-Detection-using-Machine-Learning/readme.md

 ## Conclusions

-Based on the analysis and experiments conducted in this project, the following conclusions can be drawn:

-- Handling imbalanced datasets is crucial for building effective fraud detection models.
-Techniques like undersampling and oversampling (SMOTE) can help mitigate the class imbalance problem.

-- Neural networks, particularly the oversampled model, demonstrate promising results in detecting fraudulent transactions.

-- Outlier removal can potentially improve the accuracy of the fraud detection model.
-By removing outliers using the Z-score method, the model's performance on the test set is enhanced.
+This analysis highlights the effectiveness of various techniques in enhancing fraud detection for imbalanced datasets:

+1. **Best Performing Model**: The Logistic Regression classifier trained on SMOTE-oversampled data achieved the highest accuracy of 98.56% on the test set.
+   - This outperformed the undersampling approach, which achieved 94.71% accuracy.

+2. **Neural Network Performance**:
+   - The neural network model trained on SMOTE data showed excellent results.
+   - After outlier removal, it achieved 99.93% accuracy, a slight improvement of 0.01 percentage points.

+3. **Fraud Detection Metrics**:
+   - The SMOTE-based neural network demonstrated high effectiveness in identifying fraud:
+     - Recall: 93.81% (106 out of 113 fraud cases correctly identified)
+     - Precision: 88.33% (106 true positives out of 120 predicted positives)

+4. **Key Insights**:
+   - Addressing class imbalance is crucial for improving model performance.
+   - Careful feature engineering plays a significant role in fraud detection tasks.

+5. **Real-world Application**:
+   - It's important to note that in practical scenarios, model performance should be continuously monitored and updated.
+   - This ongoing process ensures adaptation to evolving fraud patterns.

+These results demonstrate the potential of machine learning in credit card fraud detection while emphasizing the need for dynamic, adaptive approaches in real-world implementations.

-It's important to note that the predictions and accuracies may vary due to data shuffling implemented in the code.
-The main objective is to assess the models' ability to correctly classify fraudulent and non-fraudulent transactions.
+**Note:** One last thing, predictions and accuracies may be subjected to change since I implemented data shuffling on both types of dataframes.
+The main thing is to see if our models are able to correctly classify no fraud and fraud transactions.

-For more details on the code and analysis, please refer to the `fraud-detection.ipynb` notebook.